This post may contain affiliate links. Please read my disclosure policy.

 Or you could assemble these tarts and then refrigerate them for up to 24 hours before baking.
 Puff pastry is pretty forgiving, but it needs to be kept cold in order to rise properly when baked.
 So you definitely don’t want to let these babies sit out on your counter or get anywhere near room temp before you bake them.Print

-These fig jam, pear and gorgonzola tarts are SO easy to make and oh so delicious.
+These fig jam, pear and blue cheese tarts are SO easy to make and oh so delicious.
 Perfect for your next party or backyard barbecue!

-- 1 slightly under ripe pear (thinly sliced)
+- 2 slightly under ripe pears, thinly sliced

 - optional: a drizzle of honey on each tart

-- Bake for 20-22 minutes or until edges are a dark golden brown.
-Allow to cool for 5 minutes, then drizzle with honey and serve!
+- Allow to cool for 5 minutes, then drizzle with honey and serve!

 Keywords: simple, easy, recipe, appetizer, party food, bite size, elegant, fancy